Xunnamius/projector-pipeline/ARCHITECTURE.md

 Four suites of integration tests are supported: _node_, _externals_, _client_ (for browsers/cli/etc), and _webpack_.
-The presence of these test suites is picked up by `grep`-ing the output of `npm run list-tasks` to search for the presence of the NPM script keys `test-integration-node`, `test-integration-externals`, `test-integration-client`, or `test-integration-webpack` respectively.
+The presence of these test suites is picked up by `grep`-ing the output of `npm run list-tasks` to search for the presence of the npm script keys `test-integration-node`, `test-integration-externals`, `test-integration-client`, or `test-integration-webpack` respectively.

-The `build-test` workflow also supports an optional documentation build step via the `build-docs` NPM script key.
+The `build-test` workflow also supports an optional documentation build step via the `build-docs` npm script key.
 A warning will be generated for projects that lack this key.
 Further, CI will fail if there is a `build-externals` key without a `test-integration-externals` key or vice-versa.